Historian John Monsky the Lasting Legacies of Ernest Hemingway, Robert Capa, and Lee Miller

 Katie presenting Monsky’s Eyes of the World (Winslow Townson)

-Katie Couric Media: Today’s the 80th anniversary of D-Day.
+Katie Couric Media: This past June marked the 80th anniversary of D-Day.
 Why do you think it’s so important Americans recognize and remember this day?

 John Monsky: Too many American boys died on the beaches and in the hedgerows of Normandy for us not to remember them and what they died for: freedom.
 There are more than 9,000 Americans buried in the American Cemetery in Normandy — a cemetery that sits on a bluff overlooking those beaches.
 Think of what the world would be like without them.
 Would we be under the rule of Japan?
 Germany?
 Hitler’s sons?
 In many ways, everything we enjoy today turned on the efforts of the allied armies across the globe.
 D-Day is a critical part of that.